 Air access is one of the critical elements in achieving the Australian tourism industry’s long term goal to grow overnight tourism expenditure to more than $115 billion annually by the end of the decade.
 Tourism Australia works closely with airlines, Australian airports, and State and Tourism Organisations (STOs) to market existing and new routes, helping to build demand and grow sustainable aviation capacity to Australia.

-Tourism Australia reported that over the last two decades, international aviation capacity to Australia has grown from 9.3 million inbound seats in 1995 to 25.6 million seats in 2017, which represents a 4.9 per cent average annual growth rate.
+Tourism Australia reported that over the last two decades, international aviation capacity to Australia has grown from 9.3 million inbound seats in 1995 to 26.9 million seats in 2019, which represents a 4 per cent average annual growth rate.
 This increase has been driven by increased capacity from New Zealand, Southeast Asia (Singapore, Malaysia and Indonesia), China, the Middle East and the USA.
-International aviation capacity is expected to grow 7 per cent in 2017, with the bulk of growth coming from China.